Skip to main content

 Docebo’s analytics dashboard provides learner metrics and engagement trends

-Docebo blends AI-driven content delivery with flexible gamification tools to support large-scale training programs.
+Docebo blends AI-enabled content delivery with flexible gamification tools to support large-scale training programs.
 You can set up learning paths with badges and rewards, automate learner recommendations based on behavior and track performance across business units.
+Built-in content marketplaces and e-commerce features support both internal and external training.

 Key Features